Decluttering

 The key to making a bathroom look fabulous is to make it look like you own nothing at all.
 At least, that was my understanding.
 Of course, cleanliness is equally important.

-I did a quick shower curtain switch.
+I did a quick shower curtain switch in the boys’ bathroom.
 We traded the Alabama Roll Tide shower curtain for this prettier floral one I had in my spare curtains box.
 Every military spouse has a Rubbermaid bin of curtains.
 Each house has different curtain needs or different style moods that you happen to feel…

 My #1 Cleaning Tip for Home Staging: